canonical/snapd/docs/interfaces.md

     * path (slot): path where a symlink will be created to the device e.g. /dev/serial-port-mydevice

+### shutdown

+Can control the system power state and rebooting, powering off or halting the system.

+* Auto-Connect: no

 ### snapd-control

 Can manage snaps via snapd.